merrymercy/NALU/README.md

 * Use two separate weight matrices for the adder and the multiplier
 * The gate is independent of the input

 See [nalu.py](nalu.py) for more details.
-I found these modifications can help the performance on the simple function learning task.
+I found these modifications can help the performance on the static simple function learning task.

 ## Exp 1: Fail to Extrapolate
+Train an identity mapping on [-5, 5] and test it on [-20, 20]

 ```bash
 python3 failure.py